-Given Purdue's land-grant mission, it is expected that faculty candidates will endeavor to disseminate their research findings beyond scholarly publications, for example, by contributing to articles written about their research in national newspapers and magazines, giving talks to community or lay audiences, etc. In addition, all faculty are expected to contribute to service activities that sustain campus units and professional organizations.
+Given Purdue's land-grant mission, it is expected that tenured/tenure-track faculty candidates will endeavor to disseminate their research findings beyond scholarly publications, for example, by contributing to articles written about their research in national newspapers and magazines, giving talks to community or lay audiences, etc. In addition, all tenured/tenure-track faculty are expected to contribute to service activities that sustain campus units and professional organizations.

-With regard to service, tenured and tenure-track faculty are expected to share in the support functions that are necessary to sustain academic units, research institutions, professional organizations, and funding agencies.
+With regard to service, the Primary Committee expects tenured and tenure-track faculty to share in the support functions that are necessary to sustain academic units, research institutions, professional organizations, and funding agencies.
 Service to the department involves such activities as participating in the work of departmental committees and providing support for the department's undergraduate and graduate programs.
 Participation in comparable college- and university-level activities is also expected.
 Service to professional or governmental organizations can involve holding an official position or acting in other ways as a leader in state, national, or international societies.